-priority over other aspects.
-Also, parties are under no obligation to prevent, remediate, restore or compensate land degradation associated with large-scale projects.

-- ► The Soil Conservation Protocol identifies the extraction, processing and utilization of mineral resources as a threat.
-To prevent land degradation from such activities from the outset, parties shall "work towards ensuring that preference is given to the utilization of substitute materials and that recycling options are fully used or their development is encouraged".375 In addition, parties have to forego the extraction, processing and utilization of mineral resources in areas particularly important for soil protection and otherwise have to reduce impairments of other soil functions to a minimum.376 All these obligations are of preventive character - prevent the activity at all, prevent the activity in certain areas, and prevent negative impacts. - ► High moors and lowland moors enjoy special protection under the Soil Conservation Protocol.
+- priority over other aspects.
+Also, parties are under no obligation to prevent, remediate, restore or compensate land degradation associated with large-scale projects. - ► The Soil Conservation Protocol identifies the extraction, processing and utilization of mineral resources as a threat.
+To prevent land degradation from such activities from the outset, parties shall "work towards ensuring that preference is given to the utilization of substitute materials and that recycling options are fully used or their development is encouraged".
+In addition, parties have to forego the extraction, processing and utilization of mineral resources in areas particularly important for soil protection and otherwise have to reduce impairments of other soil functions to a minimum.
+All these obligations are of preventive character prevent the activity at all, prevent the activity in certain areas, and prevent negative impacts. - ► High moors and lowland moors enjoy special protection under the Soil Conservation Protocol.
 There is a strict requirement to preserve them.377 Hence, the use of peat as one possible threat shall be discontinued completely in the medium term.378 While this obligation aims to prevent degradation of high moors and lowland moors, a clear timeline or interim goals are missing. - ► The Soil Conservation Protocol also addresses soil erosion as a challenge and provides for preventive and rehabilitative measures.
-Parties shall limit soil erosion to the inevitable minimum and rehabilitate damaged areas in as far as this is necessary for the protection of human beings and material goods.379 - Agriculture, pasture farming and forestry can degrade land and trigger erosion and harmful soil compaction.
+Parties shall limit soil erosion to the inevitable minimum and rehabilitate damaged areas in as far as this is necessary for the protection of human beings and material goods.379 - ▶ Agriculture, pasture farming and forestry can degrade land and trigger erosion and harmful soil compaction.
 Therefore, the Soil Conservation Protocol provides for different measures of preventive character.
-First, the parties "undertake to use sound practices" which are adapted to suit local conditions.380 Second, parties strive to elaborate and implement shared standards for sound expert practice for the input of substances through the use of fertilizers, herbicides and pesticides.381 Third, in regard to Alpine pasture areas, the parties minimize the usage of mineral fertilizers, synthetic herbicides and pesticides.382 - ► Acknowledging the services mountain forests offer, the Soil Conservation Protocol establishes requirements to prevent negative impacts of silvicultural measures.
+First, the parties "undertake to use sound practices" which are adapted to suit local conditions.
+Second, parties strive to elaborate and implement shared standards for sound expert practice for the input of substances through the use of fertilizers, herbicides and pesticides.
+Third, in regard to Alpine pasture areas, the parties minimize the usage of mineral fertilizers, synthetic herbicides and pesticides.
+Second pesticides.
+Second pasture areas, the parties minimize the usage of mineral fertilizers, synthetic herbicides and pesticides.
+Second pesticides.
+Second pasture areas, the parties minimize the usage of mineral fertilizers, synthetic herbicides and pesticides.
+Second pasture areas, the parties minimize the usage of mineral fertilizers, synthetic herbicides and pesticides.
+Second pasture areas pasture areas - Acknowledging the services mountain forests offer, the Soil Conservation Protocol establishes requirements to prevent negative impacts of silvicultural measures.
 The parties give priority to the protective functions of these forests and gear their silvicultural management towards preserving these functions.383 Also, parties have to adapt silvicultural measures to local conditions.384 - ► The Soil Conservation Protocol provides for a wide range of measures to deal with the negative impacts of tourism infrastructure.
 These measures aim to prevent, remediate, restore and compensate land degradation.
 First, parties shall use their influence in the most appropriate manner to avoid detrimental effects of tourism activities on Alpine soils.385 Second, the parties shall take the "necessary remedial action" where significant damage to soils and vegetation is found to exist.386 This norm is considered to be self-executing and is therefore directly enforceable by authorities